rob-coaching/js-dates-fullstack-guide/README.md

 You can use the find() method on your model to query your data.

-In this case we want to check, if our event starts AFTER the given start date.
+We want to check if our event starts AFTER the given start date.
 And ends BEFORE the given end date.

 For that we can use the MongoDB query operators "$gte" (=greater than or equals) and "$lte" (=less than or equals)